-Nutritionism is an ideology that includes the misguided belief that scientists have the ability to engineer a food that’s better than that of Mother Nature
+Nutritionism is an ideology that includes the misguided belief that scientists can engineer a food that’s better than that of Mother Nature

 Followers of nutritionism believe the source and condition of the ingredients used to make any pet food have nothing to do with the quality of the finished product.

 They insist that so long as the numbers and nutrient content of those ingredients meet certain criteria, a kibble can be designed to be a perfect replacement for fresh, real food.